robwierzbowski/modern-js/README.md

 #### `npm run dev`

-Starts the app in local development mode.
+Start the app in local development mode.

 #### `npm run build`

-Builds the application into deployable assets.
+Build the application into deployable assets.
 Lints, typechecks, and tests must pass to `build`.

 #### `npm run lint:js`

-Enforces a consistent style and quality level in JavaScript with [ESLint](https://eslint.org/).
+Enforce a consistent style and quality level in JavaScript with [ESLint](https://eslint.org/).

 #### `npm run lint:css`

-Enforces a consistent style and quality level in CSS with [Stylelint](https://stylelint.io/).
+Enforce a consistent style and quality level in CSS with [Stylelint](https://stylelint.io/).

 #### `npm run test`

-Runs local tests with [Vitest](https://vitest.dev/)
+Run local tests with [Vitest](https://vitest.dev/)

 #### `npm run analyze`

-Generates an interactive visualization of the bundle composition and size using [rollup-plugin-visualizer](https://github.com/btd/rollup-plugin-visualizer).
+Generate an interactive visualization of the bundle composition and size using [rollup-plugin-visualizer](https://github.com/btd/rollup-plugin-visualizer).

 ## Technology choices and notes